2012 Tanzania Music Awards

 The 13th edition of the Tanzania Music Awards took place at the Mlimani City Conference Center in Dar es Salaam, on Saturday 14 April 2012.
-The event was anchored by Vanessa Mdee and Millard Ayo.
+The event was hosted by Vanessa Mdee and Millard Ayo.
 The nominees were announced on 8 February 2012 with Bongo Flava artist Diamond Platnumz topping the list with seven nominations.
-Two days after the list was released, four-time nominee Dully Sykes announced his withdrawal from the event.
-He stated 'it does not contribute to my growth whatsoever, and this contest is full of lies'.
-After leaving the 2011 Tanzania Music Awards empty-handed, Diamond Platnumz made a return by winning three awards, including Best Male Artist and Best Video.
+Two days later, four-time nominee Dully Sykes announced his withdrawal from the event.
+He stated that 'it does not contribute to my growth whatsoever, and this contest is full of lies'.
+After leaving the 2011 Tanzania Music Awards empty-handed, Diamond Platnumz made a strong return in 2012, winning three awards, including Best Male Artist and Best Video.